briover/nudi-reactors/README.md

    *binom_table.xlsx* - sane table but excel format, used to make the table seen in the paper

-   *nudireactors_bmodel_wgraphs.Rmd* - contains the clean code forthe binomial model and all the graphs
+   *nudireactors_bmodel_wgraphs.Rmd* - contains the clean code forthe binomial model and all the graphs, includes a knit pdf

-   *reaction_binom_model.Rmd* - contains the process of getting the binomial model, not a clean code
+   *reaction_binom_model.Rmd* - contains the process of getting the binomial model, not a clean code,includes a knit pdf

   all the following are part of the process for getting the mean angular direction graphs *pred_trials_individualanglecirc.Rmd* *pred_trials_anglegg.Rmd* *pred_trials_anglebar.Rmd* *pred_trials_anglecirc.Rmd*

+   ## metadata - all the metadata is included in this folder